klietus/SignalZero/docs/symbolic_engineering_basics.md

 **Summary:**
 Use symbolic systems for coherence, repair, identity integrity, collapse mapping, and trust-bound execution.
 Avoid them when speed, sensory volume, or intentional ambiguity are required.

+Symbolic Engineering: Brett Earley (klietus), 2025